KonstantinOd/ajax-fullstack/README.md

 - Created a bootstrap table to display sensors statistics and a nested table to display operators statistics depends on sensor type.
 - Created a bootstrap table to display operators statistics and a nested table to display sensors statistics depends on operator name.

+- Added filters by date in the range of no more than 2 weeks
+- Added total_tests, total_success, total_failure under the main Sensor and Operator Statisctics tables.

 ## Backend app